Are you on the hunt for the perfect engagement ring but don't want to break the bank?

 Moissanite has been called "Space Diamond" and "Stardust" because it is believed that naturally occurring moissanite has been found in meteorites.
 This colorless gemstone was discovered by Henri Moissan, a French scientist who had been digging around in crater in Arizona in 1893.
 He originally thought he'd found a diamond, but it turned out to be an entirely new gemstone that would be called moissanite.

 There's a lot of conflicting information about moissanite stones.
 Is it a diamond?
 Is it a fake diamond?
 A diamond simulant?
 A gemstone?
-There are many misconceptions and preconceived notions of this flashy stone.
-Naturally occurring moissanite is so rare in existence, that all moissanite jewelry is created in a laboratory.
+There are many misconceptions and preconceived notions of this flashy stone, and I understand the confusion.

 Is Moissanite Good For An Engagement Ring?